Housing costs

 You may be legally homeless if:

-Many organisations as Perennial, Shelter and Citizens Advice Bureau, can help you but if find yourself without a home then the law places a duty on the local authority to advise you.
+Many organisations such as Perennial, Shelter and Citizens Advice can help you, but if you find yourself without a home then the law places a duty on the local authority to advise you.

 Taking into account what help is available they will consider whether you fall into a priority group, the circumstances under which you left your previous housing, how vulnerable you may be and whether you have a local connection to the area.